 In the area of practice guidelines, several DCs wrote in to acknowledge the tremendous developments in 2011.
 This year saw the successful completion of the newest addition to the guidelines, with the publication of Evidence-Based Guidelines for the

-Chiropractic Treatment of Adults with Headache in the Journal of Manipulative and Physiological Therapeutics (Vol. 34,
+in the Journal of Manipulative and Physiological Therapeutics (Vol. 34,

 Issue 5, pages 274-289) in June.
 The utility of chiropractic in adult headaches